irfank123/ai_grader/README.md

-# **AI-Powered Pre-Calculus Certification System** 🌱🧪
+# **AI-Powered Pre-Calculus Grading System** 🌱🧪

 ## **Overview** 📖

-Welcome to our **AI-powered Pre-Calculus Certification System**! ✨ This project is designed to help students practice and certify their Pre-Calculus knowledge with the help of **AI**.
+Welcome to our **AI-powered Pre-Calculus Grading System**! ✨ This project is designed to help students practice and certify their Pre-Calculus knowledge with the help of **AI**.
 Students can take exams, submit their answers (both written and spoken 🎤), and get instant feedback.
 It's like having your own personal math coach 👨‍🏫!

 ### **Features** 🥇
 - Store a collection of **Pre-Calculus questions** 🧐.